Information for the Aged Care Sector Newsletter Issue 2020/01

 All aged care providers will be sent a set of What Matters Most resources designed to be used by health or aged care workers to support consumers, including people living with dementia.
 The resources will assist aged care workers to deliver person-centred care and help consumers to make informed choices about their care.

 For more information or to download the resources visit Dyingtotalk.org.au.

 Aged Care Education and Training Incentive (ACETI) Program closing

 - Are you on the ACETI program?

 - Did you receive a ‘commencement payment’ when you began your training to upgrade your qualifications in aged care?

 - Will you complete your studies before 30 June 2020?

 If you answered “yes” to all three questions you are eligible to receive a ‘completion payment’.
-To apply you must complete the Application Form and lodge it with the Department of Human Services at the address on the form before 30 June 2020.
+To apply you must complete the Application Form and lodge it with Services Australia at the address on the form before 30 June 2020.

 The ACETI program closes on 30 June 2020, late applications will not be accepted